College & Careers Workshops

 Sessions Offered:

-From the ancient wonders of the Pyramids and the Great Wall to the modern skyscrapers and bridges, Civil Engineering is an impactful profession spanning the entire human history.
-In the modern era, Civil engineers analyze, design and construct buildings, bridges, highways, water infrastructure, airports, tunnels, gas pipelines, and much more.
+From the ancient wonders of the Pyramids and the Great Wall to the modern skyscrapers and bridges, civil engineering is an impactful profession spanning the entire human history.
+In the modern era, civil engineers analyze, design and construct buildings, bridges, highways, water infrastructure, airports, tunnels, gas pipelines, and much more.
 Civil engineers also inspect, evaluate and rehabilitate the existing structures, and mitigate disaster damages to the structures.
-In this session, we will explore how bridges carry traffic loads, demo how earthquakes shake buildings and learn the strategies to make buildings more resilient, and introduce RIT Civil Engineering Technology program.
+In this session, we will explore how bridges carry traffic loads, demo how earthquakes shake buildings and learn the strategies to make buildings more resilient, and introduce RIT's Civil Engineering Technology program.

 Sessions Offered:

-Computer engineers design and develop integrated software and hardware systems, ranging from smartphones to autonomous robots.
-Students in RIT Computer Engineering tackle real-world challenges through hands-on labs as well as industry-sponsored design competitions.
-The broad skill set and knowledge from circuits to programming enable our graduates to work in a variety of industries to design intelligent, resilient, secure, high-performance, and low-power computing systems.
+Computer engineers design and develop integrated software and hardware systems, ranging from smart phones to autonomous robots.
+Students in RIT's Computer Engineering program tackle real-world challenges through hands-on labs as well as industry-sponsored design competitions.
+The broad skill set and knowledge from circuits to programming enables our graduates to work in a variety of industries to design intelligent, resilient, secure, high performance and low power computing systems.
 Come experience the interface between hardware and software through a set of activities ranging from testing your reaction time to creating your own song on a microcontroller board.

 Sessions Offered: